 "When my wife Rita and I met, that's when we decided to work on our love."
 Tobias Beck is sure that relationships are hard work and just as exhausting as many other things in life.
 That's why you have to actively work at it.
 Any other tips you'd like to share?
 Tobias Beck: "Love is like a journey on the bus of life.
 Sometimes people sit down next to you and you realize that you don't have the same destination.
 I wish you had someone by your side that you'd still want to sit next to on the park bench when you're 80."

 But there is one person you have to make peace with first: yourself!
-Tobias Beck recommends going on a little journey with the help of meditation: "To a person who lives deep inside you.
+Tobias Beck recommends, with the help of Meditation go on a little journey: "To a person who lives deep inside you.
 This is a little boy or girl who has been longing for one person for years.
-You!
+For you!
 For some people, this consciousness may be a bit bottled up with self-doubt or things they've told themselves over the years.
 But it's an exercise everyone should definitely try!"

 Tobias Beck firmly believes that the next step for our society is to make a difference together in love: "That we become the problem solvers we so desire in others.
 That we stop pointing fingers at others and do things for others ourselves in love and give back."
 Last but not least, he has an important plea: "Since everything begins with love and everything ends with love in this world, I have two pleas: take care of your children.
 And take care of your parents.
 Thank you!"

 Conclusion: Healthy relationships improve your happiness in life in the long term

 In this article, you've learned what makes a healthy relationship, how to work on your happiness in love, and what to do when the house is on the rocks.
 However, before we can succeed in love happiness, we need a clear vision for ourselves.
 We need to know where our journey is going and what we really want.
 Only then can we find happiness in love.